People

 West Chester University of Pennsylvania

-Sean Legnini is an EdD candidate at West Chester University and co-director of PEXE Lab.
-His guiding question — what is it to learn? — drives a dissertation titled "Learning as Dwelling," which investigates the lived experience of learners across settings that solicit different forms of embodied attunement.
-His work draws on Merleau-Ponty, Heidegger, Edward Casey, David Abram, and Max van Manen to argue that placed, embodied learning is not the acquisition of knowledge but the formation of being.
+Sean Legnini is an EdD candidate at West Chester University and co-director of the PEXE Lab.
+His guiding question — what is it to learn? — grounds a dissertation exploring how we learn when we are entangled in ecological settings.
+His work draws on Merleau-Ponty, Serres, Heidegger, Ahmed, and Abram to argue that entangled learning is ontological transformation.

 Before doctoral work, Sean spent nearly a decade as a middle school science teacher and over 15 years as a hockey coach, where the gap between what education claims to do and what it actually feels like became the ground of his research.
 He co-hosts The Line podcast and writes on phenomenology and education on Substack.
-He is a father of four, a hockey player and coach, and is committed to building phenomenological insight into public conversation — not locked behind journal paywalls but shared in the places where educators actually are.
+He is committed to building phenomenological insight into public conversation — not locked behind journal paywalls but shared in the places where educators actually are.